Khurshid Ghani, MD

 Susan M. Linsell, BS, MHSA

-Susan Linsell is a Senior Project Manager in the Department of Urology at the University of Michigan with a background in both Industrial Engineering and Health Services Administration, and is Lean Six Sigma Black Belt certified.
-Ms. Linsell serves as the administrative contact for participating practices and directs data submission and collaborative meetings.
-She also organizes and oversees the external validation site-visits, provides administrative management at the Coordinating Center, and helps to spearhead quality improvement efforts at the individual practices.
+Susan Linsell is the MUSIC Senior Program Manager with a background in both Industrial Engineering and Health Services Administration, and is Lean Six Sigma Black Belt certified.
+She leads the administrative and operational aspects of MUSIC and serves as the primary point of contact for participating practices and those outside the collaborative.
+She also provides oversight of all program quality improvement activities and analytic work.